 Notes

-- You can add an additional 1 Tablespoon of sugar to the tops of the muffins to help them crisp
+- You can add an additional 1 Tablespoon of sugar to the tops of the muffins to give them a bit more crisp on top (though they are plenty crispy without it) and sweeten the muffins a bit more.

 - Personally, I have found that storing these muffins in an airtight container alone leads to them getting a bit soggy.
 I usually leave them in the muffin tin and cover them with tin foil or a clean towel since they don’t last long in my house.
 You can store them for about 2 days that way.
 Alternatively, you can line an airtight container with paper towels, and they can last up to 4 days that way.